leomejia04/CourtIntel-AI-agent-NJCU/README.md

 # CourtIntel Demo

 A polished, local-first demo of a “CourtIntel” courtroom assistant that guides a minor hearing from intake through ruling, optional bias audit, and activity logging.
-The stack pairs a FastAPI backend with a Vite + React frontend and SQLite persistence.
+The stack pairs an Express + TypeScript backend with a Vite + React frontend and SQLite persistence powered by Prisma.

 ## Features